 We will fund businesses with an annual turnover of £30,000 or more per annum for invoice factoring products.
 Invoice discounting facilities will usually require a turnover of at least £250,000.

 We will consider funding companies in any industry, as long as they are invoicing their clients.
-Some industries will be considered higher risk and may see some difference in the terms offered due to this.
+Some industries will be considered higher risk and may see some difference in the terms offered due to this, others are very popular with lenders.

 The chosen lender will want to know more about the customers that you are issuing your invoices to.
 All customers will be considered, but where your customer base is made up of strong businesses, who make their payments on time, your application will be considered stronger.